-Post-animal Cellular Agriculture
+Post-animal cellular agriculture

-The finite amount of agricultural land and the availability of clean water combined with resource depletion will force government policy makers to rebalance diets towards more plantbased foods.
+The finite amount of agricultural land and the availability of clean water combined with resource depletion will force government policy makers to rebalance diets towards more plant-based foods.
 In other words, they will accept the need to reduce the consumption of foods with a higher environmental impact like slaughtered animals for meat consumption and using dairy cows for milk production, while increasing lower-impact foods like cultured cellular meat to enrich the diet with plant proteins derived from cereal grains, legumes, potatoes, vegetables, and fruits.
-Considering cellular agriculture like the emerging animal protein sources is vital to create cultured meat, natural cultured dairy foods, insects and other postanimal biotechnology and bioeconomy developments to boost food security and affordability.
+Considering cellular agriculture like the emerging animal protein sources is vital to create cultured meat, natural cultured dairy foods, insects and other post-animal biotechnology and bioeconomy developments to boost food security and affordability.
+(Partly) replacing or reducing conventionally-killed animals for meat supply with cultured meat can significantly reduce land, water, and crops needed to feed animals, while benefiting people's health and reducing outbreaks of diseases.
+For the next generation, sustainability of food security will be a major challenge.
+Besides the fundamental economic and technological challenges, the biggest hurdle is how to convince consumers to try the plant-based equivalent and the food "harvested" from cell cultures instead of the "real or original" food.
+When exponential technologies stride forward, consumers have the tendency to become suspicious.
+The question is, if consumers will embrace cellular bioengineered foods like animal-free milk supplanting traditional cow's milk.
+This question is difficult to answer, but the fact remains that the world population is growing at unprecedented pace and innovation will be the essential key to provide every citizen great tasting healthy foods now and in the future.